gvwilson/thirdbit/src/fiction/santas/index.md

 You would be annoyed if a firecracker went off under your boot.
 You would probably be more than just annoyed if it went off under your bare foot.
-And if you a highly territorial predator, five stories tall, and hungry, and had just been knocked off your feet by the explosion,
+And if you were a highly territorial predator, five stories tall, and hungry, and had just been knocked off your feet by the explosion,